fcttechnologies/TranscriptionStudio/README.md

 OUTPUT_DIR = Path.home() / "Documents" / "TranscribedFiles"
 TEMP_DIR = Path("/tmp") / "transcribingapp"
 WHISPER_MODEL_NAME = "small.en"
-OLLAMA_MODEL = "gemma3:12b"

-OLLAMA = "/usr/local/bin/ollama"
 ```

 ### Adjusting folders or binaries
-- Edit the variables above directly if you change output/temp directories, or the `ollama` binary path.
 - Keep the `Path(...)` wrappers so directories are created automatically.
-- On Intel macOS, Homebrew binaries may live in `/usr/local/bin`; update the strings if needed.
 - `WHISPER_MODEL_NAME` can be changed to other Whisper model sizes (e.g., "medium", "large").
 - If you prefer environment variables, point the plist to a small shell script that exports them before launching `uvicorn`.

 ### Verifying your binaries
-- `which python3`, `which uvicorn`, and `which ollama` should match what is in `backend/app/config.py` and the plist.
+- `which python3` and `which uvicorn` should match what is in `backend/app/config.py` and the plist.
 - If you use a different Python version/venv, update both the plist `ProgramArguments` and the `pip install` step to match.
 - When changing the port or host, update both the plist and wherever you visit the UI (e.g., `http://localhost:9000`).

 ## Notes and tips
-- The UI displays the saved file path and also provides a text area for quick copying.
+- The UI displays the saved file name and also provides a text area for quick copying.
-- Long transcripts are chunked along whitespace boundaries to keep context intact before summarization.
 - Temporary files are cleaned up after each job; output files are kept in the configured output directory.